Legal Studies (LS)

 LS698: Applied Research

 In the second of two courses in applied research, you will develop the tools of reflective inquiry and collaborative practice.
 You will continue to engage in an analysis of current issues and acquire the basic steps in the social science research process: developing research questions, determining research design, collecting data, and analyzing data.
 You will examine the challenges involved in this practice for professionals in the legal system.
-In addition, you will complete the design of the applied research plan that they initiated in LS504.
+In addition, you will complete the design of the applied research plan that was initiated in LS504.

 Quarter Credit Hours: 5 | Prerequisite: LS504